What is Internet privacy & why you should care

 The content of our communications (and thus a lot of our PD) is mostly protected these days, with end-to-end encryption becoming the norm.
 However, in the age of AI, encrypting your online traffic is not enough.
 This is because of the sophisticated systems harvesting, analyzing, and selling our metadata all across the web, usually without our knowledge and with dubious consent practices (or none at all).

-Metadata technically means data about data, or the information about the message in the case of communications.
-It includes information like IP addresses (what device is connected to what online service), timestamps (when a message was sent or a connection made), duration (how long a connection lasted), and frequency (how often a connection or contact was made over time).
-So even if someone can’t read your actual message, there is a lot of information about what you’re doing online that is leaking from your traffic (in the sense that it is accessible outside of encryption).
+Metadata technically means “data about data,” or the information about the message in the case of communications.
+It includes information like: -IP addresses (what device is connected to what online service), -Timestamps (when a message was sent or a connection made) -Duration (how long a connection lasted) Frequency (how often a connection or contact was made over time).
+So even if someone can’t read your actual message, there is a lot of information about what you’re doing online that is leaking from your traffic.

 What are the main threats to privacy on the internet?